trezor/trezor-suite/packages/connect-web/README.md

 }
 ```

-For more examples see [TrezorConnect API documentation](../../packages/connect/docs/api.md)
+For more examples see [TrezorConnect API documentation](../../docs/packages/connect/methods.md)

 ## NPM publish:

 [Follow instructions](../../docs/releases/npm-packages.md) how to publish @trezor package to npm registry.

-### Dev
+## Dev

 It is possible to run local dev server with iframe and popup using:

 `yarn workspace @trezor/connect-web dev`

 Note: don't forget to visit `https://localhost:8088/` and allow self-signed certificate.
+No UI is displayed here.

 With dev server running, you may initialize TrezorConnect like this